kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 $$
 Together, commutativity and associativity allow us to be casual about the order in which  we add several numbers.

 Multiplication is repeated addition and it is commutative.
-Both properties are better understood from a geometric demonstration as shown in @fig:mult.
+Both properties are easily  understood from a geometric demonstration as shown in @fig:mult.

 ![The products $4\times3$ and $3\times4$ amount to repeated additions and yield the same result of 12.]({attach}images/four-by-three.png){#fig:mult width=60% .modal-target}

 Talking about commutativity and associativity might seem like overkill for the addition and multiplication of real numbers.
 But, identifying these properties is a useful insight, as the more sophisticated mathematical objects we will encounter later may not obey either or both properties.

 ## Addition

 If we start with zero and add one to it, we get one.
 If we add one to that we get two.
 In this fashion, all the natural numbers may be generated successively by adding one.
 The _next number_ is called the _successor_.
 Even if we did not start with zero, but started with one, instead, we can still generate the entire set $\mathbb{N}$ by adding one successively.
+This method shows that there is no largest natural number.
+If there were such a number, say $p$, we could always add one to it and show the assumption to be false.
+In this sense, one helps us to understand infinity (of the countable variety).

 Zero is the _additive identity_, meaning that if we add zero to any number, the result is the original number again.
+This means that adding zero to zero produces zero.
 Henceforth, let us denote an arbitrary real number by $a$, i.e., $a \in \mathbb{R}$.
 Then,
 $$
-a + 0 = a.
+a + 0 = 0 + a = a.
 $$

 This is also true of other mathematical objects.
 The zero of the complex numbers is $0 + i(0) = 0$ as well.
 And adding it to any complex number also gives us the original complex number.

 A [matrix](https://mathworld.wolfram.com/Matrix.html) is mathematical object which I facetiously call _numbers in teabags_.
 They may come in different shapes and sizes.
-Let us consider a general $2 \times 2$ square matrix like $\begin{bmatrix}a & b\\c & d\end{bmatrix}$ which has two horizontal rows and two vertical columns.
+Let us consider a general $2\times2$ square matrix like $\begin{bmatrix}a & b\\c & d\end{bmatrix}$ which has two horizontal rows and two vertical columns.
 The additive identity for this matrix is a $2\times2$ square matrix, all of whose entries are zero:
 $$
 \begin{bmatrix}
 a & b\\